 - 32 percent of drivers admit to texting or emailing while driving and eight percent.

 - Nearly half of all drivers admit to going 10 mph over the speed limit and 11 percent said they do so regularly.

 - Nearly half of all drivers on the highway said they went 15 mph over the limit and 15 percent said they do so regularly.

 - 39 percent of drivers admit to having run a red light, even though they could have stopped safely.

 Driving Under the Influence

 - About 13 percent of drivers admit to having driven when their blood alcohol concentration may have been near or over the legal limit in the past year.

 Approximately 18 percent of drivers admitted to driving without a seatbelt within the past 30 days as well.
 Earlier this month, the NHTSA said that seatbelt use was at an all-time high, however, 11.5 percent of people still say they do not wear a seatbelt regularly.

 Though drivers understand the dangers of distracted driving, speeding and running red lights, they still engage in these risky behaviors.

 If you or someone you love has been hurt in an accident caused by reckless driving, contact the law offices of Pfeifer, Morgan & Stesiak.
-Our team of lawyers have a track record of success handling auto accident cases.
+Our team of personal injury lawyers in South Bend have a track record of success handling auto accident cases.